goschtl/zope/zope2book/trunk/source/ZopeArchitecture.rst

 =========================

-The Zope framework has several fundamental underlying concepts, each of which should be understand in order to make the most of your Zope experience.
+The Zope framework has several fundamental underlying concepts, each of which should be understood in order to make the most of your Zope experience.

 Zope Is a Framework